 –October Paired Passages: This product comes with five paired sets, which are ten passages.
 Each set comes with a nonfiction story and a fiction story.
 Plus, questions and comprehension work for both.
 There are also two sheets that work on comparing fiction and nonfiction stories.
 This packet is for October themes covering topics from scarecrows to Trick-or-Treating.

 –October Writing Journals: These 25 writing journal prompts are to be cut and glued to the top of a student’s writing journal.
-Specifically, they are made for first, second, or third grade, but can be used in Kindergarten with illustrations.
-In addition, each prompt also comes with 30 strips for a class of 30 kids
+Specifically, they are made for first, second, or third grade.
+However, they can be used in Kindergarten with illustrations.
+In addition, each prompt also comes with 30 strips for a class of 30 kids.

 –October Small Group: An early literacy activity pack brings you 12 different small group activities to help struggling students.
 The 12 intervention activities range from syllables to creating simple sentences.
 Some of the topics the pumpkin activities cover are rhyming words, beginning sounds, syllables.
 Also, other early literacy skills.